djrrb/Bungee/documentation/6-editing-bungee.md

 In many glyphs, the *inlineContour* layer contains the original single contour I used to generate the *inline*, to which I added a 10-unit outline using the <a href="http://doc.robofont.com/extensions/download-extensions/outliner/">Outliner RoboFont extension</a>.

+The *metrics* layer contains rectangles that show the metrics of the vertical alternates, as expressed in the {vpal} feature.
+Each rectangle is 1000 units wide, and with variable height.

 * /sources/1-drawing/Bungee_Rotated-Regular.ufo

 This is the source that I used to determine the proper sidebearings and kerning of the vertical forms.